ldkong1205/Robo3D/README.md

 ## Acknowledgements
+This work is developed based on the [MMDetection3D](https://github.com/open-mmlab/mmdetection3d) codebase.

 :heart: We thank Jiangmiao Pang and Tai Wang for their insightful discussions and feedback.
-We thank the [OpenDataLab](https://opendatalab.com/) platform for hosting the datasets.
+We thank the [OpenDataLab](https://opendatalab.com/) platform for hosting our datasets.